inc0d3w3trust/FilesBackupTool/README.md

 To restore fresh files from the backups uses attribute - `restore`.
 All files will be restored to the predefined directory in settings.xml.

 # In practice
+In practice the better way is to place executable jar file in the separate place from the workspaces.